MarcoDVisser/ccrtm/README.md

 ## Version history
-0.01 Initial package with everything in R
+- 0.01 Initial package with everything in R
-0.1 Basic tests complete, basic optimization, and refactoring in c++.
+- 0.1 Basic tests complete, basic optimization, and refactoring in c++.
-0.1.1 Documentation update, more code refactored in c++ 0.1.1 Documentation update, more code refactored in c++ 0.1.4 refactored code now running via Rcpp, tested against fortran 0.1.5 Documentation updated, code reviewed and CRAN tests passed.
+- 0.1.1 Documentation update, more code refactored in c++
+- 0.1.1 Documentation update, more code refactored in c++
+- 0.1.4 refactored code now running via Rcpp, tested against fortran
+- 0.1.5 Documentation updated, code reviewed and CRAN tests passed.
-0.1.6 CRAN new package review issues fixed.
+- 0.1.6 CRAN new package review issues fixed.
-0.1.7 fixed bugs identified by Zavud, and improved documentation for leaf angle model 0.2.0 Start of major overhual of fRTM using model aliases, and inclusion of lower-level implementation of INFORM 0.3.2 Ongoing of major overhual now including a 2x faster full vectorized prospect (takes matrix of parameters) 0.3.3 expected: working aliases, inform and vectorized prospect
+- 0.1.7 fixed bugs identified by Zavud, and improved documentation for leaf angle model
+- 0.2.0 Start of major overhual of fRTM using model aliases, and inclusion of lower-level implementation of INFORM
+- 0.3.2 Ongoing of major overhual now including a 2x faster full vectorized prospect (takes matrix of parameters)
+- 0.3.3 Working aliases, inform implemented at lower-level and fully vectorized prospect
+- 0.3.4 Expected: unctions accept matrix of parameters for vectorized prospect